sahat/jsrecipes/posts/backend/intermediate/uploading-files.md

     script(src='/javascripts/main.js')
 ```

-Before you can use *jQuery File Upload*, you have to initalize it first:
+Before you can use *jQuery File Upload*, you have to initialize it first:
 `$('#fileupload').fileupload()`, but this library can do so much more.
 Below I initialize it and define two callback handlers in one step: